-Life is full of positive aspects, such as love, happiness, and fulfillment.
-Unfortunately, it is also full of negatives, such as failure, loss, and mistreatment by others.
+Life is full of positive aspects, such as love, happiness and fulfillment.
+Unfortunately, it is also full of negatives, such as failure, loss and mistreatment by others.
 Successful people have a positive attitude, but at the same time, they never avoid the negative realities of life either.
-They are aware that if we deny or avoid the negative, life gets worse, not better.
-The Life Ability of Reality is the ability to embrace these negatives, be competent in dealing with them.
-People with this competence know how to think, how to feel and what to do, to learn and grow from the hardships of life.
+The Life Capacity of Reality helps people be aware that if they deny or avoid the negative, life gets worse, not better.
+They don’t get stuck in self-judgment or perfectionism.
+They adapt to difficulties, and know how to grieve losses in healthy ways.
+They give up all attitudes of entitlement.
+People with this Capacity know how to think, how to feel and what to do, to learn and grow from the hardships of life.

 Instead of a paragraph, make a list with three columns.
 In the first column, write the times you have failed significantly in your life.
 In the second, the significant losses you have experienced.
 In the third, the significant mistreatments you have undergone from others.
 It will be painful work, but this process will make it worth the effort in your growth.

-Ask someone whom you believe to deal well with the negatives in life without dismissing them, and, if they can be vulnerable about this, how they deal with them.
+Ask someone whom you believe deals well with the negatives in life without dismissing them, and, if they can be vulnerable about this, how they deal with them.

 In your paragraph, write a list of the following key terms that describe ineffective coping styles to negative realities:

-Note which of these you have tended to use habitually.
+Note which of these you tend to use habitually.
 Write also about how they have failed you in happiness, relationships or work.

-Talk to a supportive person about these coping styles and ask them which of them they have also defaulted on, and how they have grown past them.
+Talk to a supportive person about these coping styles and ask them which of them they have also defaulted toward, and how they have grown past them.

 People at the Adequate level are aware of the coping styles that have not been helpful for them in dealing with negative realities.
 You are also working on moving past them.
 These styles include denial, minimizing, working harder, self-judgment and shaming oneself, blame and entitlement attitudes.
 You are giving these styles up, because they simply don’t work, and you are renouncing them.
 The next set of skills will now help you navigate to a higher level.